mimoo/cargo-specification/README.md

 ## How to write a specification?

-With cargo-specification, you write your specification in your code!
+With cargo-specification, you write your specification as a markdown file and extract part of your text from your code.

 ### Order your specification